davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

     If the given directory is not empty:
         Iterate through each entry (which can either be a file or another directory) If the current entry is a file
-            Either print it or store it for later
+            Either print it or remember it for later
         else:
             Recurse on the current entry
     ```